kwhite2/git/lessons.md

 	Initialized empty Git repository in /home/patrick/projects/git/.git/

 Now Git is tracking our directory.
+Importantly, it has not done any versioning yet.
+There is no history of changes as of yet: 1) because there are no files and we haven't made any changes, 2) becuase we have to tell Git when to take a snapshot, which we go through in the next section.
+For now, Git knows this folder exists and is prepared to take a snapshot of the files when you tel it to.

-But before that's useful, we'll have to create a text file for Git to track.
+Before version control useful, we'll have to create a text file for Git to track.
 For this session, the file we'll track will be a course syllabus—we'll create that next.

 ### Creating a Syllabus in Markdown